ROS: I mean, what exactly do you do?

 re-run the complete test suite—

 No matter how hard you work, a function or program isn’t done the first time it passes the test suite.
-You must find time to inspect it for repetitions.
+You must find time to inspect it for flaws, for violations of design concepts, for repetitions.
 If you find any patterns, form new abstractions or use existing abstractions to eliminate these patterns.

 If you respect these guidelines, you will produce solid software.
 It will work because you understand why and how it works.
-Others who must modify or enhance your software will understand it, because it is well-organized and it includes sufficient information about its development process.
+Others who must modify or enhance your software will understand it, because its shape communicates its development process.
 Still, to produce great software, you must practice, practice, practice.
-And you will have to learn a lot more about programming and computing than a first book can teach.
+And you will have to learn a lot more about program design and computing than a first book can teach.

 This book uses a series of small teaching languages to introduce programming, not a full-featured programming language.
 Most importantly, teaching languages protect novice programmers from the incomprehensible error messages that come with real-world languages.
 At the same time, the careful selection of minimal features ensures that you can easily adapt the program design recipe to other languages.

-Some of you wanted to see what computer science is about and you may never
+Some of you wanted to see what computer science was about, and you may

-have seen a future in computing for yourself.
-You found out how computing
+never have seen a future in computing for yourself.
+You found out how

-naturally grows out of school mathematics and that programming is all about
+computing is a natural outgrowth of school mathematics and that programming

-systematic problem solving.
-Now, whether you become an accountant, a
+is all about systematic problem solving.
+Now, whether you become an

-doctor, a journalist, or an architect, you will have to solve problems and
+accountant, a doctor, or a lab technician, you will have to solve problems

 dimension can serve as a guide in many situations and that